List of WWE television programming: ECW (2006–2010)

 ECW is a professional wrestling television program for WWE, based on the Extreme Championship Wrestling (ECW) promotion that lasted from 1992 to 2001.
 The show's name also referred to the ECW brand, in which WWE employees were assigned to work and perform, complementary to WWE's other brands, Raw and SmackDown.
-It debuted on June 13, 2006 on Sci Fi Channel in the United States and ran for close to four years until it aired its final episode on February 16, 2010 on the rebranded Syfy.
+It debuted on June 13, 2006, on Sci Fi Channel in the United States and ran for close to four years until it aired its final episode on February 16, 2010, on the rebranded Syfy.

 FCW (2008–2012)

 FCW is a professional wrestling television program for World Wrestling Entertainment and the flagship show of WWE's developmental territory Florida Championship Wrestling.
-The program debuted on October 5, 2008 on the Bright House Sports Network and ran for nearly four years before airing it final episode on July 15, 2012.
+The program debuted on October 5, 2008 on the Bright House Sports Network and ran for nearly four years before airing its final episode on July 15, 2012.

 Superstars (2009–2016)

 WWE Superstars is a professional wrestling television program that was produced by WWE, that originally aired on WGN America in the United States and later broadcast on the WWE Network.
-It debuted on April 16, 2009 and ended its domestic broadcasting after 398 episodes on November 25, 2016.
+It debuted on April 16, 2009, and ended its domestic broadcasting after 398 episodes on November 25, 2016.